aurorascharff/next15-account-selector/STEPS.md

 - (Create new file account.ts with "use server", copy the API code.
 Call the server function inside the onClick.
 Type safe.)
 - Call the server function inside the onClick instead of API.
 Showcase server function in account.ts.
 Type safe.
 - Delete api code and api layer.
 No type safety here by the way, I just deleted the endpoint but there was no way to know.
-- Delete the optimistic code based on the res, we don't need it anymore.
-Let's again save toast for last.
+- Delete the toast code based on the res, let's again save toast for last.

 ## Add useOptimistic for the optimistic update

-- We deleted the naive optimistic update code.
-Lets add it back in a better way.
+- Now we want optimistic update in the select.
+We could start messing around with useState, but let's use more React 19 hooks to make this easier.
 - To avoid the delayed update on the select depending on the server, let's use the new useOptimistic hook from React 19.
 It allows us to create an optimistic update, which is a temporary state that is shown while an async action is running.
 - Add useOptimistic hook and wrap the server function with it.
 Use the optimistic value for all the existing account variables.
+Needs to be called inside a transition, but we already have that.
 - Showcase the optimistic update in the UI.
 The select updates immediately, and the loading state is shown in the background.
 The spinner is shown on the button, and the select is disabled while loading.
 - Showcase failure state by removing the disabled prop.
 We get automatic "rollback" because the optimistic value is not the same as the server value, it's just a temporary state.